ravindravala/Macitor-flutter-text-editor-/README.md

-# Macitor: A Simple Text Editor for Flutter
+# Macitor: A Simple Text Editor for Mac

-Macitor is a minimalist text editor built using Flutter, designed to provide users with a simple yet effective tool for editing text files on their mobile devices.
+Macitor is a minimalist text editor built using Flutter, designed to provide users with a simple yet effective tool for editing text files on their devices.
 With Macitor, users can effortlessly open existing text files, create new ones, and save their work for future use.

 ## Features